 Final Thoughts

-Ultimately, the best affiliate management software is the one that stays usable when the work gets harder, when commissions get more complex, when finance needs cleaner approval logic, and when reporting has to stand up to real scrutiny.
+Ultimately, the best iGaming affiliate software is the one that stays usable when the work gets harder, when commissions get more complex, when finance needs cleaner approval logic, and when reporting has to stand up to real scrutiny.

 Operators rarely regret choosing more control.
 They often regret choosing more presentation.